 Google ‘digital marketing career’ and you’ll find thousands upon thousands of articles telling you it’s the best job in the world.
 The evidence is vast: there’s a digital skills gap so loads of jobs are available, the industry is on an upward trajectory that shows no signs of slowing, you get to be creative all day long in a quirky, innovative office – the list goes on.

 It’s a very popular job among graduates.
-According to Creative Skillset, 153,000 people in UK are employed within the marketing and advertising industry, with graduates making up over 70 per cent of the workforce.
+According to Creative Skillset, 153,000 people in the UK are employed within the marketing and advertising industry, with graduates making up over 70 percent of the workforce.

-But there’s something missing from this picture, something that rarely gets discussed.
+But something is missing from this picture, something that rarely gets discussed.
 Working in the digital marketing industry is tough.

 It’s highly competitive with more graduates wanting to go into the industry than jobs available.
 It’s also extremely demanding, and to forge a successful, lucrative career, you must be willing to work seriously hard and take some risks.

-Before you step into the ring, here’s what you need to know about the drawbacks of working in digital marketing.
+Before you step into the ring, here’s what you need to know about the drawbacks of having a job in digital marketing.